illumio/terraform-provider-illumio-core/docs/resources/label.md

 ### Required

 - `key` (String) Key in key-value pair.
-Allowed values for key are "role", "loc", "app" and "env".
+The value must be a string between 1 and 64 characters long
 - `value` (String) Value in key-value pair

 ### Optional